siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

 # Siddhi Architecture

 WSO2 Siddhi is a software library that can run as server by its own, run within WSO2 Stream Processor as a service, and embeddable into any Java based, Python based or on an Android application.
 It provides analytical operators, orchestrate data flows, calculate analytics, and detect patterns on event data from multiple disparate live data sources.
 This allows developers to build applications that sense, think, and act in real time.

-This section illustrate the architecture of Siddhi and take you through its key functionality; We hope that the article will help developers to better understand the code, and will help them to better used siddhi, fix bugs and also improve Siddhi.
+This section illustrate the architecture of Siddhi and take you through its key functionality; We hope that the article will help developers to better understand Siddhi, it's the codebase, fix bugs and also improve Siddhi.

 ## Main Design Decisions

-- Siddhi is implemented specifically for event by event processing of real-time streaming data.
+- Event by event processing of real-time streaming data to achieve low latency.
-- It provides an intuitive way to expressing stream processing logic and Complex Event Processing constructs like Patterns and Sequences with its Siddhi Streaming SQL.
+- Ease of use with Streaming SQL providing an intuitive way to express stream processing logic and complex event processing constructs like Patterns.
-- It processes all events in-memory and when necessary it also keeps its processing state in-memory.
+- Achieve high performance by processing all events in-memory and by storing their states in-memory.
-- It enforces strict schema for event streams such that it can precompile the queries to support efficient event data retrieval, manipulation, optimise performance and to optimise memory consumption.
+- Optimise performance by enforcing strict schema for event streams and by pre-compiling the queries.
-- All processing is optimise for memory consumption by only having the absolute necessary information in memory and dropping the rest as soon as possible.
+- Optimise memory consumption by only having the absolute necessary information in-memory and dropping the rest as soon as possible.
-- Have multiple extension points to support diverse set of functionality such as supporting multiple sources, sinks, functions, aggregation operations, windows and many more.
+- Support multiple extension points to accommodate diverse set of functionality such as supporting multiple sources, sinks, functions, aggregation operations, windows, etc.

 ## High Level Architecture

 ![Simple Siddhi Overview](../images/architecture/siddhi-overview-simple.png?raw=true "Simple Siddhi Overview")

-In very high level Siddhi consumes events from various events source processed them according to the defined Siddhi application and produce results to subscribed event sinks.
+In a very high level Siddhi consumes events from various events sources, process them according to the defined Siddhi application, and produce results to the subscribed event sinks.
- Siddhi stores its processing events in in-memory table or when configured on external data stores such as `RDBMS`, `MangoDB`, `Hazelcast` in-memory grid, etc. Siddhi also allows applications and users to query Siddhi via its Store Query API to interactively retrieve data from its in-memory and other stores.
+Siddhi can store and consume events from in-memory tables or when configured from external data stores such as `RDBMS`, `MongoDB`, `Hazelcast` in-memory grid, etc. Siddhi also allows applications and users to query Siddhi via its Store Query API to interactively retrieve data from its in-memory and other stores.

-### Main Modules of Siddhi
+### Main Modules in Siddhi

-Siddhi comprises four main components, they are:
+Siddhi comprises four main modules, they are:

-- **Siddhi Query API** : This let you define execution logic via the Siddhi application and its queries and definitions using POJO classes.
+- **[Siddhi Query API](https://github.com/wso2/siddhi/tree/master/modules/siddhi-query-api)** : This let you define the execution logic of the Siddhi application as queries and definitions using POJO classes.
-Internally Siddhi uses these object to understand what user expects Siddhi to do.
+Internally Siddhi uses these object to understand what user expects it to do.

-- **Siddhi Query Compiler** : This let you use the Siddhi Streaming SQL to define the Siddhi application and its queries and definitions, and it converts the Streaming SQL to Siddhi Query Objects such that Siddhi to execute them.
+- **[Siddhi Query Compiler](https://github.com/wso2/siddhi/tree/master/modules/siddhi-query-compiler)** : This let you define the Siddhi application using the Siddhi Streaming SQL, and then it converts the Streaming SQL script to Siddhi Query POJO Objects such that Siddhi can execute them.

-- **Siddhi Core** : This is responsible for building the execution runtime and processing events as and when they arrive.
+- **[Siddhi Core](https://github.com/wso2/siddhi/tree/master/modules/siddhi-core)** : This is responsible for building the execution runtime based on the defined Siddhi Application and process the events as and when they arrive.

-- **Siddhi Annotation** : This is a helping component that lets all extensions to be annotated such that they can be pricked by Siddhi Core for processing and help you generate appropriate documentation.
+- **[Siddhi Annotation](https://github.com/wso2/siddhi/tree/master/modules/siddhi-annotations)** : This is a helper module that lets all extensions to be annotated, such that they can be picked by Siddhi Core for processing and help Siddhi to generate appropriate extension documentation.

 ## Siddhi Component Architecture